naterhat/seattleschools/README.md

 - Tap on Seattle Title - Go Center of Seattle

 - BUG - some annotation are not being removed, Stuck at a location.
 It has no interaction.
+- BUG - call for image from google wit NTJSONNetworkCollector
+- BUG - fixed current location annotation
+- CRASH - when add new annotation.
+To get there, by zooming out and in.